LittleBiggler/CoResidence/README.md

 ![Feature Importance by Sub-Family](feature_rank_swarmplot.jpg)

-Back-projected coefficients are directional and basis-dependent.
-They describe which linear combinations of features the model leans on in SVD space.
-In a multicollinear, compositional dataset, many original variables share the same latent directions, so slope gets spread out across them.
+SVD at its core collapses redundant information into clear signal.
+In a multicollinear, compositional dataset, many original variables share the same latent directions.
+Sharing latent directions is redundancy.
+The SVD feature space is a distillation of the original feature space.

-Permutation importance is performance-based and non-directional.
-It collapses groups of correlated features: if several features all live in the same subspace, shuffling one of them may barely hurt performance because the others still carry the signal.
-After allocation via squared loadings, that produces a much different ranking than BPβ.
+When coefficients are projected back onto the original features, the purity of the signal gets diffused back to redundant bases.

+Permutation importances tell us which of the purified features are indispensable for prediction, once redundancy is taken into account.
+Thus, PI doesn't just tell us which features align with a certain vector direction in a subspace, they tell us which subspaces are the most indispensible to model performance.

 Linear importances only